mahfuz225bd/eased-layout/README.md

 # Eased Layout

-Status: `Working...`, first release will be published as early as possible but still able to use.
+Status: `Working...`, first release will be published as early as possible but still you can use.

 ## Documentation